Keeper-Security/Commander/README.md

 ### Scheduling & Automation

-If you want to fully automate commander operations, such as rotating a password on a regular schedule, there are a few different ways to accomplish this.
+If you want to fully automate Commander operations, such as rotating a password on a regular schedule, there are a few different ways to accomplish this.

 Using config.json file and **timedelay** setting, you tell Commander the time delay in seconds to wait and then reissue all commands.
 This is the easiest way to schedule automated password resets.